-The proposed project is to construct a new two-story, 2,606 square-foot single-family dwelling with an attached 411 square-foot two-car garage.
-The proposed single-family dwelling will reuse the existing concrete building pad, landscape retaining wall, asphalt driveway, and the wooden bridge to minimize demolition, grading and disturbance to the protected tree species observed on the property.
-None of the protected tree species will be removed as part of the project.
-The proposed single-family dwelling will be constructed with materials, such as smooth stucco, horizontal siding and stone veneer, to complement the natural setting of the site, as well as the surrounding neighborhood.
+The proposed project is to construct a new two-story, 2,566 square-foot single-family dwelling with an attached 495 square-foot two-car garage.
+A total of 987 cubic yards of soil will be graded and exported offsite to allow the building pad for new dwelling unit be located into the hillside.
+The two-story dwelling will be constructed into the hillside to set the building's mass into the upsloping topography allowing the dwelling's roofline follow the contour of the slope and be more sensitive to the visual character of hillside.

+The proposed single-family dwelling will be constructed with materials, such as smooth stucco and horizontal wood strip siding to complement the natural setting of the site, as well as the surrounding neighborhood.
 The project will require approval from the Design Review Board to ensure less than significant impacts to the visual character or quality of the site and its surroundings.